 Code P2138 is an accelerator pedal position (APP) sensor or throttle position (TP) sensor code.
-In simpler terms, it’s an OBD2 code triggered when one of the two sensors in your gas pedal malfunctions.
+In simpler terms, it’s an OBD-II code triggered when one of the two sensors in your gas pedal malfunctions.

 P2138 code symptoms can include:

-- Your Check Engine light is on.
+- Your check engine light is on.

 - You’re having difficulty accelerating.

-- Your Engine Reduced Power light may come on.
+- Your engine reduced power light may come on.
 This basically means your car’s computer (powertrain or engine control module) has put your car into a safe mode to reduce heavy acceleration or fast speeds since code P2138 was triggered.

-What causes a P2138 code?
+What Causes a P2138 Code?

 P2138 causes can include: